Human Resources Strategy (HRS4R)

 IBEI endorsed the 40 principles of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers in March 2013 and adhered to the process of implementing a Human Resources Strategy for Researchers (HRS4R) in November 2017, aligned with those principles.

-A Gap Analysis of the IBEI’s policies and practices against the principles of the Charter & Code has been carried out.
-Following the Gap Analysis, an Action Plan has been completed, identifying a number of key areas for change and further development, and submitted alongside the Gap Analysis.
+In 2018, a Gap Analysis of the IBEI’s policies and practices against the principles of the Charter & Code was carried out.
+Following the Gap Analysis, an Action Plan was completed, identifying a number of key areas for change and further development, and submitted alongside the Gap Analysis.

-The HRS4R process at IBEI has been carried out under an inclusive and active-participatory approach, involving the whole research and faculty community, the governing bodies, and all management staff.
+The HRS4R process at IBEI was carried out under an inclusive and active-participatory approach, involving the whole research and faculty community, the governing bodies, and all management staff.
 IBEI HRS4R Action Plan is closely aligned with the Institute’s Strategic Plan 2015-2020.

 The European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers adopted by the European Commission (EC) address the researchers as well as research employers and funders in both the public and private sectors.
 These documents are key elements in the EU's policy to boost researchers' careers.
 Open, Transparent and Merit-based Recruitment of Researchers (OTM-R) is one of the pillars of the European Charter for Researchers and in particular of the Code of Conduct for the Recruitment of Researchers.
 OTM-R brings benefits to researchers, institutions and a country's research system.
 More specifically, OTM-R makes research careers more attractive, ensures equal opportunities for all candidates and facilitates mobility.
 Overall, it may contribute to an increase in the cost-effectiveness of investments in research.